 You’ll find over 50 outlet stores at the Gaffney Outlet Marketplace in South Carolina.

-If you like brands like Kate Spade, Sketchers, and Pottery Barn, you’ll enjoy browsing the stores here.
+If you like Kate Spade, Sketchers, and Pottery Barn, you’ll enjoy browsing the stores here.

 Gaffney Outlet Marketplace